Meadows Fire .com / Flames of Injustice .com

 7. Ron accidentally spilled gasoline on himself two hours (~9:45pm) prior to the fire, at a church parking lot while moving jugs around in his truck, to fill jugs with drinking water at the church’s water well.
 Ron’s defective pacemaker shocked him as he exerted himself, causing a painful muscular spasm as he tried to move a partially-filled gasoline jug (having an unsecured lid), causing him to spill gasoline on himself.

-8. Ron smelled like old gasoline residue, due to the gas spill just mentioned.
+8. Ron smelled like gasoline residue, due to the gas spill just mentioned.

 9. Ron is neurologically and communicatively challenged.
 Investigators therefore claimed that his narrative of his actions that night seemed inconsistent and didn’t make sense to them, so they charged him with obstructing justice.